 Representing Grammar is an honour, and exemplary standards in preparation, punctuality and performance are expected of each and every member.
-If an absence from a music lesson at short notice is unavoidable please contact Mrs Mackenzie, the Music Administrator, via email and she will ensure the appropriate staff are informed.
+If an absence from a music lesson at short notice is unavoidable please contact the Music Administrator via email to ensure the appropriate staff are informed.

 For a planned absence from a Performance Group rehearsal, permission must be sought in advance via email, from the respective Group director.
 Unplanned absence(s) or illness must also be communicated via email to the respective Group director as soon as possible.

-The Symphony Orchestra is the School’s largest and most varied music group.
+The Symphony Orchestra, led by Head of Music C. Hahm, is the School’s largest and most varied music group.
 The group consists of musicians from all four families of instruments:

 If you are able play any of the following instruments you are strongly encouraged to audition, although players usually need to be at least Grade 6 standard (depending on the instrument).
 We will be able to give you constructive feedback and advice if you’re not yet ready for the group.